-Governance - The Project itself and the proposed location of the treatment facilities for the Project at Hightown Quarry, has been subject to challenge by local residents who have been supported at a political level by some Councillors and MLA's. arc21 has provided Participant Councils with a comprehensive information pack to assist in the decision making process which is expected to be completed in the 2018/19 year.
+The Project itself and the proposed location of the treatment facilities for the Project at Hightown Quarry, has been subject to challenge by local residents who have been supported at a political level by some Councillors and MLA's.

+arc21 has continued to provide Participant Councils with information on the legal challenges on an ongoing basis.

-Contingent Liability - The Contingent Liability, formally agreed in the 2013/14 year, remains in place as at 31 March 2017 and the risk of the liability of up to £1m arising is based on certain pre-defined circumstances which to date have not arisen.
+The Contingent Liability, formally agreed in the 2013/14 year, remains in place as at 31 March 2018 and the risk of the liability is based on certain pre-defined circumstances which to date have not arisen.